MartinTintin3/AmogusClient/README.md

 - [ ] Add extra cool UI elements

 Credit goes to everyone who contributed to the frameworks/libraries used in this project

+***Disclaimer: We are not responsible for any of your actions and the results of your actions.
+If you get banned when using this client, its not our fault.
+Consider making a custom [Impostor](https://github.com/Impostor/Impostor) server so that you don't get banned on the official ones***